 培训你的 Raspberry Pi - Yeah, world

-For a Raspian base install the only dependency that you need to add is TensorFlow from Google’s binaries.
-First, install some TensorFlow prerequisites by entering the following in the command line:
+For a Raspian base install, the only dependency that you need to add is TensorFlow.

 Install Arm's training scripts

-Download or clone our ML examples repository from GitHub and then navigate to the yeah-world directory by entering the following on the command line:
+Download or clone our ML examples repository from GitHub and then navigate to the yeah-world directory by entering the following commands:

 There is nothing special about these scripts, they are designed to be easy to understand and modify.
 Feel free to explore and hack them with your own changes.

 The python source code is designed to be straightforward to follow and is split across these three files:

-The three helper files are to keep the above three files as readable as possible:
+These three helper files are to keep the three source code files as readable as possible: